spintheweb/.github/profile/README.md

 - [**book**](https://github.com/spintheweb/book) – a publication outlining the principles, philosophy, and governance models for decentralized enterprise portals.
 It serves as the conceptual foundation for architects, contributors, and institutional stakeholders.

-- [**webspinner**](https://github.com/spintheweb/webspinner) – a containerized sandbox for the Spin the Web framework, accessible at [sandbox.spintheweb.org](https://sandbox.spintheweb.org).
+- [**webspinner**](https://github.com/spintheweb/webspinner) – a containerized sandbox for the Spin the Web framework.
 It enables the deployment and management of a single modular web portal, translating architectural principles into working implementations.

 Together, these form a dual axis:
 **The book defines the vision.
 The container enacts it.**